machinelabs/docs.machinelabs.ai/src/guide/quickstart.md

 ## Introduction

-This quickstart will teach you the basics to get up and running which MachineLabs.
+This quickstart will teach us the basics to get up and running which MachineLabs.

 We'll be using Keras / TensorFlow and the MNIST dataset to train a simple model how to recognize hand-written digits.